Nashrew/invoiceapi/README.md

     API documentation can be found when the app is running at /swagger-ui.html H2 Database console can be accessed at /h2 - you can log in as sa with no password
-        - In a real production environment this would be a terrible thing, but for testing purposes easy DB access is allowed by default.